 #6.
 Wi-Fi Connectivity

 Bluetooth is the primary means of synching your smartphone to your smartwatch.
-But some units have a Wi-Fi connectivity that allows you to communicate with your phone even if you are outside the Bluetooth range.
+However, not all units have a Wi-Fi connectivity that allows you to communicate with your phone even if you are outside the Bluetooth range.

 #7.
 Fitness Features